ataliercio/HZA_CMSDASLPC23/README.md

 This procedure has to be done on data and you have to remember that you have to subtract from data the mc that has a Z + a real lepton (I'm talking about the WZ process in which you have one Z and one lepton coming from the W decay).

-To help you, we prepared for you 3 parquet files, one for each category, with a Z+l for data and VV processes.
+To help you, we prepared for you 3 parquet files (here `/eos/uscms/store/user/cmsdas/2023/long_exercises/HZA/Fake_Rate/`), one for each category, with a Z+l for data and VV processes.

 You can play with `FR_muons.py`